RED HOT ISSUES

 You are NO longer required to LIST your clockhours to renew your license.
 But, there is a more aggressive auditing policy in place.
 If you do not have your clockhours when you are audited, you could be taking an unplanned vacation!
 So here is the form to renew if you can’t find yours!
 You just fill it out, attest that you have taken the hours, and mail it in.
 Or, you can renew online.
 The counter at the Dept of Licensing in Olympia will no longer be open to the public… I suggest that you scan certificates and keep a file on your computer with the certificates.
 You do not have to keep a paper copy.

 A total of 6842 people took the Broker real estate exam in 2015.
-Last year in 2014 there were 5426 Exam Candidates so the numbers are substantially growing.
+In 2014 there were 5426 Exam Candidates so the numbers are substantially growing.

 in 2015, there were 25,428 active Brokers in Washington and 8,051 active Managing Brokers.
 The number of total agents 33,479 is about 13% higher than in 2010 when the numbers of agents hit a low of 29,171.
 Because so many taking the exam sneak in with a cell phone, the implementation of metal detectors will most likely happen soon.
 Helps avoid cheating.
 People are flooding into this profession.